Spud Chandler

-Biography
+Early life

 Chandler was born in Commerce, Georgia to Leonard Ferdinand Chandler (1871–1942) and Olivia Catherine Hix (1872–1957).
 He grew up in Franklin County and graduated from Carnesville High School in 1928, and attended the University of Georgia.
 He played football as a halfback, throwing a touchdown pass to help defeat Yale in a 1929 game dedicating a new stadium.
 He also pitched for the baseball team and competed on the track team.
 He was a brother of the Alpha Gamma Rho fraternity and graduated with a degree in agriculture.

+Professional career

-He spent five seasons in the Yankees organization after signing with the team, his favorite since boyhood.
+Chandler spent five seasons in the Yankees organization after signing with the team, his favorite since boyhood.
 Chandler finally made his major league debut at age 29 on May 6, 1937, and went 7–4 that season with a 2.84 ERA and six complete games (including two shutouts).
 The following year, he was 14–5, and in 1939 he was 3–0 in 11 relief appearances.
 Although the Yankees won the World Series in each of those years, Chandler did not appear in the postseason.
 Bothered by injuries during his early career, after records of 8–7 and 10–4 in 1940 and 1941 he improved further to 16–5 in 1942, finishing third in the AL with a 2.38 ERA and earning his first of four All-Star selections.
 He was the All-Star Game's winning pitcher in 1942.
 Chandler had one start in the World Series each year, but lost both times, as the Yankees won in 1941 and lost in 1942.